RylanSchaeffer/AstraFellowship-When-Do-VLM-Image-Jailbreaks-Transfer/README.md

 Note: To run on a CPU-only machine (e.g., for eval), use `conda install pytorch torchvision torchaudio cpuonly -c pytorch`

-Note: You might need to subsequently run `conda install conda-forge::charset-normalizer`
+Note: You might need to subsequently run `conda install conda-forge::charset-normalizer -y`

 ### Additional Modifications